Flight instruments: Layout

 Most aircraft are equipped with a standard set of flight instruments which give the pilot information about the aircraft's attitude, airspeed, and altitude.

 T arrangement

 Most US aircraft built since the 1940s have flight instruments arranged in a standardized pattern called the T arrangement.
 The attitude indicator is in the top center, airspeed to the left, altimeter to the right and heading indicator under the attitude indicator.
+The magnetic compass will be directly below the attitude indicator, and above the instrument panel to limit electromagnetic interference.
+The placement of the various instruments were a recommendation of Howard Stark, who taught blind flying following his 1-2-3 method in the 1930s.

 The other two, turn-coordinator and vertical-speed, are usually found under the airspeed and altimeter, but are given more latitude in placement.
-The magnetic compass will be above the instrument panel, often on the windscreen centerpost.
 In newer aircraft with glass cockpit instruments, the layout of the displays conform to the basic T arrangement.

 Early history

 In 1929, Jimmy Doolittle became the first pilot to take off, fly and land an airplane using instruments alone, without a view outside the cockpit.
 In 1937, the British Royal Air Force (RAF) chose a set of six essential flight instruments which would remain the standard panel used for flying in instrument meteorological conditions (IMC) for the next 20 years.
 They were: